 - 4.1.3.4 The Idaho State Police Forensic Services may revoke Operator certification for cause.
-Examples of what may constitute grounds for revocation may include falsification of records, failure to perform required performance verification, failure to successfully pass an Operator recertification class and failure to meet standards in performance of proficiency tests. - NOTE: Individuals certified under previous revisions of this SOP (before August 16, 2013) remain under the expiration dates specified in those SOPs.
-Specifically, issued cards with expiration dates of "the last day of the 26th month following their certification" will be valid until the expiration of that issued card.
-After July 1, 2013 all certificates are issued online by ISPFS with a two year expiration date. - 4.1.4 Breath Testing Specialists (BTS) are Operators who have completed an advanced training class and are ISPFS-certified to perform routine instrument maintenance, teach instrument operation skills and proctor proficiency tests for instrument Operators. - 4.1.4.1 BTS certification is obtained by completing an approved BTS training class. - NOTE: The prior Operator status on a particular instrument requirement is waived for new instrumentation. - 4.1.4.2 BTS Certification is valid for 2 years. - 4.1.4.3 If BTS certification is allowed to expire, he/she may no longer perform any BTS specific or Operator duties relating to that particular instrument. - 4.1.4.3.1 BTS specific duties entail the teaching of Operator skills, proctoring of proficiency tests for Operators, and testifying as experts on alcohol physiology and instrument function in court. - 4.1.4.4 BTS certification is renewable by completing an approved BTS training class. - 4.1.4.5 The Idaho State Police Forensic Services may revoke BTS certification for cause.
-Examples of what may constitute grounds for revocation may include falsification of records, failure to perform required performance verification, failure to successfully pass a BTS recertification class and failure to meet standards in conducting Operator training and proctoring proficiency tests. - NOTE: Individuals certified under previous revisions of this SOP (before August 16, 2013) remain under the expiration dates specified in those SOPs.
-Specifically, issued cards with expiration dates of "the last day of the 26th month following their certification" will be valid until the expiration of that issued card.
-After July 1, 2013 all certificates are issued online by ISPFS with a two year expiration date. - 4.1.5 Adoption of a new instrument by an agency will require updating any BTS and Operators in that agency in the use of the new instrument. - 4.1.5.1 A currently certified BTS may become a certified BTS for a new instrument by completing an ISPFS approved BTS Instrumentation class and proficiency test using the new instrument.

-- 4.1.5.2 A currently certified Operator may certify on a new instrument by completing an ISPFS approved Operator Instrumentation Class and proficiency test using the new instrument. - 4.1.5.3 Individuals not currently certified as Operators must complete an Operator Class for each approved instrument. - 4.1.6 Record maintenance and management.
-It is the responsibility of each individual agency to store performance verification records, subject records, maintenance records, instrument logs, or any other records as pertaining to the evidentiary use of breath testing instruments and to maintain a current record of Operator certification. - 4.1.6.1 It is the responsibility of the agency to see that the said records are stored and maintained a minimum of (3) years in accordance with IDAPA 11.03.01. - 4.1.6.1.1 Records may be subject to periodic audit by the Idaho State Police Forensic Services. - 4.1.6.2 The Idaho State Police Forensic Services will not be responsible for the storage of such records not generated by ISPFS.
+Examples of what may constitute grounds for revocation may include falsification of records, failure to perform required performance verification, failure to successfully pass an Operator recertification class and failure to meet standards in performance of proficiency tests. - 4.1.4 Breath Testing Specialists (BTS) are Operators who have completed an advanced training class and are ISPFS-certified to perform routine instrument maintenance, teach instrument operation skills and proctor proficiency tests for instrument Operators. - 4.1.4.1 BTS certification is obtained by completing an approved BTS training class. - NOTE: The prior Operator status on a particular instrument requirement is waived for new instrumentation. - 4.1.4.2 BTS Certification is valid for 2 years. - 4.1.4.3 If BTS certification is allowed to expire, he/she may no longer perform any BTS specific or Operator duties relating to that particular instrument. - 4.1.4.3.1 BTS specific duties entail the teaching of Operator skills, proctoring of proficiency tests for Operators, and testifying as experts on alcohol physiology and instrument function in court. - 4.1.4.4 BTS certification is renewable by completing an approved BTS training class. - 4.1.4.5 The Idaho State Police Forensic Services may revoke BTS certification for cause.
+Examples of what may constitute grounds for revocation may include falsification of records, failure to perform required performance verification, failure to successfully pass a BTS recertification class and failure to meet standards in conducting Operator training and proctoring proficiency tests. - 4.1.5 Adoption of a new instrument by an agency will require updating any BTS and Operators in that agency in the use of the new instrument. - 4.1.5.1 A currently certified BTS may become a certified BTS for a new instrument by completing an ISPFS approved BTS Instrumentation class and proficiency test using the new instrument. - 4.1.5.2 A currently certified Operator may certify on a new instrument by completing an ISPFS approved Operator Instrumentation Class and proficiency test using the new instrument. - 4.1.5.3 Individuals not currently certified as Operators must complete an Operator Class for each approved instrument. - 4.1.6 Record maintenance and management.
+It is the responsibility of each individual agency to store performance verification records, subject records, maintenance records, instrument logs, or any other records as pertaining to the evidentiary use of breath testing instruments and to maintain a current record of Operator certification. - 4.1.6.1 It is the responsibility of the agency to see that the said records are stored and maintained a minimum of (3) years in accordance with IDAPA 11.03.01. - 4.1.6.1.1 Records may be subject to periodic audit by the Idaho State Police Forensic Services.